-- Provide a wide variety of recreation facilities and multi-use recreation opportunities equitably distributed for all capabilities. - Foster community health by promoting outdoor exercise through the wise development and maintenance of trails and facilities that link the community with the park. - Design and construct sustainable park facilities that are appropriate to the park setting and enrich the park experience.
+- Provide a variety of recreation facilities and opportunities equitably distributed for all capabilities. - Foster community health by promoting outdoor exercise through the wise development and maintenance of trails and facilities that link the community with the park. - Design and construct sustainable park facilities that are appropriate to the park setting and enrich the park experience.